Publication Ethics

 Peer review is at the heart of the scientific ecosystem, and Elsevier abides by the highest standards of integrity in this process.
 Reviewing a scientific manuscript implies responsibilities that can only be attributed to humans.
 Generative AI or AI-assisted technologies should not be used by reviewers to assist in the scientific review of a paper as the critical thinking and original assessment needed for peer review are outside the scope of this technology, and there is a risk that the technology will generate incorrect, incomplete, or biased conclusions about the manuscript.
 The reviewer is responsible and accountable for the content of the review report.

-International Journal of Ayurveda360 (IJOA) Journal’s policy states that authors are allowed to use generative AI and AI-assisted technologies in the writing process before submission, but only to improve the language and readability of their paper and with the appropriate disclosure, as per our instructions in International Journal of Ayurveda360 (IJOA) Journal’s Guide for Authors.
+International Journal of Ayurveda360 Journal’s policy states that authors are allowed to use generative AI and AI-assisted technologies in the writing process before submission, but only to improve the language and readability of their paper and with the appropriate disclosure, as per our instructions in International Journal of Ayurveda360 Journal’s Guide for Authors.
 Reviewers can find such disclosure at the bottom of the paper in a separate section before the list of references.